Yadoms/yadoms/sources/scriptInterpreters/yPython27/yScriptApiWrapper/yScriptApiDoc.md

 Timeout to wait.
 Can be a duration (format \"hh:mm:ss\") or a dateTime (format \"YYYY-MM-DD hh:mm:ss\").
 No timeout if empty (default).
 If dateTime is used and specified in the past, the function will immediately return.
 #### Return
 Returned value is a pair of the keyword Id who changed, and its new value.
-The keyword Id is kTimeout if timeout.
+The keyword Id is scriptUtilities.WAITFOREVENT_TIMEOUT if timeout.
 #### Throw
 Error if at least one keyword was not found